 The three top hikes at Arches National Park are The Windows, Devil’s Garden and Delicate Arch.
 We have included both Devils Garden and Delicate Arch in our popular guide to the 50 best hikes in the US, which means two out of the three hikes in Arches are bucket list level trails.

-The Windows is an easy and flat trail suitable for all ages and abilities, Devil’s Garden trail is adventurous with an optional primitive section for more experienced hikers and the Delicate Arch hike is fairly steep with a magical climax.
+The Windows is easy, flat and suitable for all ages and abilities, Devil’s Garden trail is adventurous with optional primitive section for more experienced hikers and the Delicate Arch hike is short but steep with a magical climax.

-We will show you the most efficient way to visit each area and enjoy the best of this incredible landscape.
-Our one day hiking itinerary at Arches National Park is focused on getting you to the right place at the right time.
+We will show you the most efficient way to hike each trail and enjoy the best of this remarkable landscape.
+At the end we will give an example one day hiking itinerary at Arches National Park, focused on getting you to the right place at the right time.

 *Please note this post may contain affiliate links.
 If you click on one, we may earn a small commission at no extra cost to you!*

-1. The Windows Section – Best Hikes in Arches National Park
+1. The Windows – Best Easy Hike In Arches

 - Distance: 1 mile roundtrip to Windows, interpretive and primitive hiking option (recommended) and 1/2 mile roundtrip to Double Arch

 - Major Arches: Double Arch, North Window, South Window, Turret Arch

 - Perfect For: Everyone, all ages and hiking abilities

 - Photography: Sunrise and astro are popular here

 - Best Time: Any time of day but best sunrise and for stars